NickStrupat/EntityFramework.Triggers/README.md

 ## Usage

-To use triggers on your entities, you simply need to have your entities inherit from `ITriggerable`, and override `SaveChanges()` in your DbContext class to call the `SaveChangesWithTriggers()` extension method.
-For async/await functionality, override and call the `...Async` methods respectively.
+To use triggers on your entities, you simply need to have your entities inherit from `ITriggerable`, and override `SaveChanges()` in your DbContext class to call the `SaveChangesWithTriggers(base.SaveChanges)` extension method.
+For async/await functionality, override `SaveChangesAsync(CancellationToken)` to call `SaveChangesWithTriggersAsync(base.SaveChangesAsync, cancellationToken)`.

+	class YourContext : DbContext {
+		// Your usual properties

+		public override Int32 SaveChanges() {
+			return this.SaveChangesWithTriggers(base.SaveChanges);
+		}
+		public override Task<Int32> SaveChangesAsync(CancellationToken cancellationToken) {
+			return this.SaveChangesWithTriggersAsync(base.SaveChangesAsync, cancellationToken);
+		}
+	}

+## Example

 	using System;
 	using System.Data.Entity;